bmatsuo/bmatsuo.github.io/_posts/2014-09-02-the-docker-desktop.markdown

 I don't know.
 Web/Socket interfaces seem more prevalent and portable these days to me.

-In my mind a very natural sounding solution is to run a discover service like [coreos/etcd](https://github.com/coreos/etcd) or [hashicord/consul](https://github.com/hashicorp/consul) inside a container, in the docker [host subnet](https://docs.docker.com/articles/networking/).
+In my mind a very natural sounding solution is to run a discovery service like [coreos/etcd](https://github.com/coreos/etcd) or [hashicorp/consul](https://github.com/hashicorp/consul) inside a container, in the docker [host subnet](https://docs.docker.com/articles/networking/).
-Orchestrating disparate services like Syncthing and Ngninx containers can be handling with configuration shim like [kelseyhightower/confd](https://github.com/kelseyhightower/confd) deployed alongside each service.
+Orchestrating disparate services like Syncthing and Ngninx containers can be handled with configuration shim like [kelseyhightower/confd](https://github.com/kelseyhightower/confd) deployed alongside each service.
 Future applications can be designed around services such as etcd and consul.
 They will have no need for a shim inside the